ayesha-xainab/Chess-Game/README.md

 ## Contributions

-The project welcomes any contributions to improve the game, add new features, or fix bugs.
+This project welcomes any contributions to improve the game, add new features, or fix bugs.